-Resilience Potentials: The lowest ranking countries, representing nations lacking robust capabilities in AI and weaknesses in labour market policy like labour protection, education and skills, business environment and innovation.
-This segment includes almost all low-income countries and lower middle-income countries that have limited room to invest in labour market resilience and AI.
-However, Resilience Potentials also include many almost all upper middle-income countries, signalling an alarming delay in the response to AI disruption.
+Resilience Potentials: The lowest ranking countries, representing nations with more limited capabilities in Al and weaknesses in labour market policy like labour protection, education and skills, business environment, and innovation.
+This segment includes almost all low-income countries and lower middle-income countries that have limited room to invest in labour market resilience and Al. However, Resilience Potentials also include many upper middle-income countries, signalling an alarming delay in the response to Al disruption.